 To apply for an outdoor / sidewalk café, follow these steps:

-If you have questions about your approval please contact the department that issued the permit for clarification.
+If you have any questions about your approval please contact the department that issued the permit for clarification.